Baked Blackened Chicken

 5 from 4 votes

 Juicy Baked Blackened Chicken is an easy chicken recipe loaded with bold, New Orleans-inspired flavor!
 Homemade blackening seasoning transforms these chicken breasts into something truly amazing, with a delicious blend of Cajun-style herbs and spices.
-It’s a perfectly seasoned, easy dinner!
+It’s a perfectly seasoned, easy dinner cooked till juicy right in the oven!

 Juicy Oven-Baked Blackened Chicken Breasts